-Yes, the offering changed from their core products and services, however, their audience was not thrown off by their changes.
-Their fundamental belief and what they value remained the same: serve their communities, focus on the user, do the right thing, create space and belonging.
+Yes, the offering changed from their core products and services.
+However, their audience was not thrown off by their changes.
+Their fundamental belief and what they value remained the same: serve their communities, focus on the user, do the right thing, and create space and belonging.

 I wrote an in-depth blog post about the importance of brand values in case you want to dive deeper.